 Organization of the Office

-San Joaquin County is a rapidly growing jurisdiction with over 675,000 people and seven incorporated cities located in the San Joaquin Valley an hour’s drive from the San Francisco Bay Area to the west and a similar distance from the Sierra foothills to the east.
+San Joaquin County is a rapidly growing jurisdiction with over 685,000 people and seven incorporated cities located in the San Joaquin Valley an hour’s drive from the San Francisco Bay Area to the west and a similar distance from the Sierra foothills to the east.
 The county includes an urban county seat, smaller more suburban cities, and large areas of unincorporated agricultural land.
 The District Attorney is the elected chief prosecutor for the county and represents the People of the State of California in criminal and some civil cases presented before the unified Superior Court of San Joaquin County.
-The office has a staff of 76 attorneys, 28 investigators and investigative assistants, plus clerical and support personnel located in downtown Stockton, at the Juvenile Justice Center in French Camp, and co-located with branches of the Superior Court in Lodi and Manteca.
+The office has a staff of 76 attorneys, 28 investigators and investigative assistants, plus clerical and support personnel located in downtown Stockton and at the Juvenile Justice Center in French Camp.

 JAMES P. WILLETT, District Attorney

 The main office of the District Attorney is located in the San Joaquin County Courthouse on Weber Avenue in downtown Stockton.
 The District Attorney is assisted in managing the office by an Assistant District Attorney, Three Chief Deputy District Attorneys, Chief Investigator, and a Director of Fiscal and Administrative Services.